 Think about options

-Last week, I talked to a woman who was experiencing some severe career burnout.
+Last week, I was coaching a woman who was experiencing some severe career burnout.
 She was struggling with the decision to continue working at the hospital or leave.
 I reminded her that we seldom need to make a decision that is dichotomous.

 Instead, we can think about options.
 Here are just a few: